francesctr4/Ymir-Engine/README.md

 - The vertex normals and the face normals do not follow exactly the GameObject transformations.

 - The Gizmo is only usable with meshes with a shader and is visible above the editor.
-Moreover, on first use, it resets the initial transformation of the GameObject.

 - Mouse picking can only be done with real transformations, not the ones in the shader.
 So when you move the GameObject with the gizmo, you can't no longer mouse pick the GameObject.